KastnerRG/Read_the_docs/docs/project5.rst

 **deemph**
 ##########
-This part is a wrapper in python that calculates coefficients for an IIR filter and then calls a C++ function, iir_filter_ffd().
+This part is a wrapper in Python that calculates coefficients for an IIR filter and then calls a C++ function, iir_filter_ffd().
 We will call this function iir().
 You can find the implementation in GNU Radio source or on online cross references.
 The coefficients for this IIR filter are also calculated once and will not change during a run.
 These coefficients are provided in your HLS test bench and you don’t need to calculate them.
 But you need to implement the iir() in HLS.

 **Optimization Guidelines**